 After an investigation, DSC will notify the disability service provider of the decision and reasons for decision.
 DSC may also decide to issue the service provider with a Notice to Take Action.
 This notice will outline the actions the disability service provider should take to improve the services investigated.

-If the report contains adverse comments or opinions about the disability service provider, DSC will give the service provider at least 14 days to respond before the report is sent to the Minister and Secretary to DHHS.
+If the report contains adverse comments or opinions about the disability service provider, DSC will give the service provider at least 14 days to respond before the report is sent to the Minister and Secretary to DFFH.

 Why is DSC conducting inquiries and investigations?